The Value Problem

 By deep time here, we are not working with the scale time used to talk about the dinosaurs or the formation of the planets.
 We're right up much closer to the present than those things.
 And yet, we are still going back to an almost unimaginably long ago period in time compared to how we typically think about things in our daily lives.
 When talking about the Sumerians, the curators managed to blend what was happening in the Sumer of 9,500 years ago with what was happening in Sumer a mere 5,000 years ago.
 That would be roughly equivalent to talking about the construction of the pyramids in Egypt as a phenomenon of our time here in the present day, right along with construction of suspension bridges and the creation of the internet.

 Over those 5,500 years the peoples in the southern areas of the land between the rivers went from having very small villages where their markets were located, to one of sprawling cities with big walls.
 Culturally, they had to have also transitioned from what had been a fairly egalitarian society, to one with significant urban hierarchies and royalty.
+The enormity of the change was immense but glacially slow.

 Of course, saying anything about their cultural evolution is more guesswork than not.
 In truth, we know almost nothing about the cultural evolution as it pertains to social stratification in those dim recesses of our history, other than somehow it happened.
 The inflection point on this chart indicating when we ended up with god-like royalty is sufficiently wild to be considered random.
 We know it had happened by the time of the first dynasty in Egypt.
 Getting our heads around the enormity of the timescales in this history of money is quite difficult.
-When talking about the very early history of money and its invention, we are going way way way back in time - to an almost unimaginably far back place before things got to be as they are now.
+When talking about the very early history of money and its invention, we are going way way way back in time - to an almost unimaginably far back place in time before things got to be as they are now.
 We're going back way way way before the pyramids were a gleam in some budding pharaoh's eye.

 There is an excellent YouTube video on the Sumerians here.
 It is the work of Christopher Cressey, who describes himself as an "Existentialist Philosopher, Ancient Sumerian Cuneiformist, and Historian ..." and a few other things as well.
-At least on the topic of ancient Sumer, he does an fantastically good job.
+At least on the topic of ancient Sumer, he does a fantastically good job.
 Some of his other ramblings may be a bit loony, but it probably takes such an eccentric person to devote the time required to do such a fine job digging into this bit of history.

-One thing that is striking about the Sumerians is that the variety of the goods they produced required levels of skill specialization that went well beyond what is practical in a simple barter economy.
+One thing that is striking about the people of ancient Sumer is that the variety of the goods they produced required levels of skill specialization that went well beyond what is practical in a simple barter economy.
 The problem of fractional trading in the market becomes much too complicated once there are a few dozen shops or stalls, each offering a relatively narrow range of goods.
 Some sort of process for converting goods brought to market for relatively small uniform units for calculating value is needed.
 Also needed is a method for keeping track of who has how many such units.
 The invention of money requires the simultaneous invention of a way to record names and labels.

 One amazing thing that we can say with a degree of certainty is that variations of this system lasted for about 4,000 years.
 This is one of the more challenging ideas to grasp when it comes to money.
 4,000 years is a very long time indeed, and little bits of clay seemed to work just fine for folks throughout that time.
 While we cannot know exactly how these bits of clay were used, there are a few things about the Sumerian markets which we can be fairly certain.